sreeganeshji/Animal-Shelter/README.md

 This project implements a web server using **Reactjs** frontend and **Golang** with **Postgres** database for the backend.

 ### Team
-Ganesh, Dylan, Stevenson and Maichel
+Ganesh, Dylan, Stevenson and Michael.

 ## Back-End
 All back-end code exists in the `back-end/` directory.
 It is a prerequisite that the Postgres database be